 The second part which consists of many chapters regarding many compositional and planning aspects, presents the concrete proposal for a new architectural style for buildings which are usually neglected.
 The only exceptions are the rare “white elephants” and “monuments” to administrators, to sponsors or to “famous architect divas” of the time.
 At the end there is a series of pictures, as well as the author’spersonal thoughts and experiences, which conclude the topics discussed in the book with an open view.

 In the chapter “The stylistic and architectural principles for an unconventional design” of my book The Architecture of School I wrote: “The city tells us where and how we can make our school.
 The relationship between the city and the school building is also the outcome of a kind of uninterrupted activity.
 It is therefore important to bear in mind that the function of teaching and the right to learn occur in other places which are not to be considered the result of random chance.
 They are an integral part of the pedagogical and educational experience.
 This is also a way of overcoming the sociological clichés of the open school thanks to a more up-dated idea of total school or rather of global school where the building is the only starting point and at the same time the only point of return.
 This is a synthesis of many educational experiences which take place in many important places around the city and territory.
 The static condition of knowledge trapped in a desk, in a corridor, in the classroom or in the rooms of a museum does not make us more open-minded, and gives us distorted ideas of reality which is in fact always in motion.
 After almost three years of studying, research and participation in an international contest organized by Architecture for Humanity – The classroom for the future – the first theoretical documentary evidence about the Scattered School was published on Educationdue.0 in 2011 and 2012.
 Afterward other contributions about this subject appeared in specialized magazines and newspapers.
 Two short self-produced pamphlets about architecture were also published.
 To complete the magic circle connecting education and architecture in the new millennium, my encounter with the professor Paolo Mottana, who teaches philosophy of education at the university of Milano Bicocca and whose work focuses on counter-education, was crucial.
-The outcome of this encounter will be a pamphlet, which will be published in January, 2017 and whose italian title is La città educante – Manifesto della educazione diffusa (The teaching city – A Manifesto of scattered education).
+The outcome of this encounter will be a pamphlet, published in March 2017 and whose italian title is La città educante – Manifesto della educazione diffusa (The teaching city – A Manifesto of scattered education).

 The school – place or non-place?